- Called: 2010

 Gita is qualified to conduct direct access work and has been instructed on direct access work at both High Court and county court level.

 In 2016, Gita was seconded in-house at the specialist commercial and insolvency firm Francis Wilks and Jones.

 Prior to joining Chambers, Gita was a stagiaire at the European Commission in Brussels where she worked on legislative proposals for European Working Time law, investigated potential breaches of Community legislation and drafted speeches.

 She also worked in the legal department of a leading multinational pharmaceutical company for several years throughout her legal studies where she drafted contracts and legal correspondence and assisted in updating company policy to comply with legislative changes.

-Gita is committed to pro bono work and accepts cases on a pro bono basis for the Free Representation Unit and the Bar Pro Bono Unit.
+Gita is committed to pro bono work and accepts cases on a pro bono basis for the Bar Pro Bono Unit.